-B: “Of course I knew you were seeing other people, you kept giving me your address and asking how my weekend was over and over and re-introducing me to your cat, and sending non sequitur texts that you were also sending to other people, and going offline for long periods of time.
+B: “Of course I knew you were seeing other people, you kept giving me your address and re-introducing me to your cat, and going offline for long periods of time.
 What is it that you want?”

 A: “Oh, I don’t like to stay in anything too long if it’s not working.”

-It sometimes feels like everyone on the dating scene is an attachment avoidant.
-That’s just because avoidants are busy meeting new people, like Alice’s White Rabbit, they’re always late for another date!
+It sometimes feels like everyone on the dating scene is an avoidant.
+That’s because avoidants are busy meeting new people!
+Like Alice’s White Rabbit, they’re always late for another date!
 Although it’s hard to believe, they only represent 25% of the general population.

 50% of adults have a “secure” dating style, they’re people with healthy boundaries who aren’t afraid to connect with the right person, and who are actively looking for that connection.
 25% are “anxious”, people who are obsessed with connection and overly concerned about their partner’s love and fidelity, and 25% are “avoidants”, who are always looking to meet but never to connect.